 Meet with the parish music director, Fran Garrepy, to plan the music for your wedding.
 Our music director is contracted to play at all weddings at Holy Ghost.
 You can talk with Fran following any weekend Mass, she will help you to choose appropriate sacred music for your wedding.

-As you select your readings and prayers, please note the numbers, so that you can fill out the Wedding Planning Request Form.
+As you select your readings, please note the numbers, so that you can fill out the Wedding Planning Request Form.
 Be sure to keep a copy for your records.

 You may choose someone to read the First and Second Readings and the Intercessions.
 Please be sure that the person you choose is able to read clearly and with dignity.
 It is important that your readers have a copy long in advance so that they can prepare.